home_desertpath

 Confession of faith

-5) The holy spirit is not a person, it is the spirit of Eternal, his holy breath.
+5) The Holy Spirit is not a person who was present at the beginning of creation with the Creator; it is the spirit of the Eternel, his sacred breath.

 May the Eternal guide us.